shanehull/annscraper/README.md

 # annscraper

-This is a silly script that email me ASX announcements if they contain certain keywords.
+This is a silly script that scrapes ASX announcements and emails them to me if they contain certain keywords.

-Not for public consumption.
+Not for public consumption, but consume if you must.